-- (2) The Authority may also inquire into any other case referred to it by the Commissioner of Police if, in the opinion of the Authority, the nature of the case merits an independent inquiry. - (3) The Authority may monitor the status of departmental inquiries or departmental action on the complaints of "misconduct" against gazetted officers of and above the rank of Assistant Commissioner of Police through a quarterly report obtained periodically from the Commissioner of Police, and issue appropriate advice to the police department for expeditious completion of inquiry, if in the Authority's opinion the departmental inquiry or departmental action is getting unduly delayed in any such case;
+- (2) The State Complaints Authority may also inquire into any other case referred to it by the Director General of Police if, in the opinion of the State Complaints Authority, the nature of the case merits an independent inquiry. - (3) The State Complaints Authority shall inquire into complaints of "misconduct" against gazetted officers of and above the rank of Deputy/Assistant Superintendent of Police.
+It shall also monitor the status of departmental inquiries or departmental action on the complaints of "misconduct" against gazetted officers of and above the rank of Deputy/Assistant Superintendent of Police through a quarterly report obtained periodically from the Director General of Police, and issue appropriate directions to the police department for expeditious completion of inquiry, if in the State Complaints Authority's opinion the departmental inquiry or departmental action is getting unduly delayed inany such case;

-Explanation: "Misconduct" in this context shall mean any wilful breach or neglect by a police officer of any law, rule, regulation applicable to the police that adversely affects the rights of any member of the public, excluding "serious misconduct" as defined in sub-Section (1)
+Explanation: "Misconduct" in this context shall mean any wilful breach or neglect by a police officer of any law, rule, or regulation applicable to the police that adversely affects the rights of any member of the public, excluding "serious misconduct" as defined in sub-Section(1)

-- (4) The Authority may also call for a report from, and issue appropriate advice for further action or, if necessary, a direction for a fresh inquiry by another officer, to the Commissioner of Police when a complainant, being dissatisfied by the outcome of, or inordinate delay in the process of departmental inquiry into his complaint of "misconduct" as defined above, by any police officer, brings such matter to the notice of the Authority; and - (5) The Authority may lay down general guidelines for the Delhi police to prevent misconduct on the part of police personnel. - (6) The State Police Complaints Authority shall also oversee the functioning of the Range Police Complaints Authority.
+- (4) The State Complaints Authority may also call for a report from, and issue appropriate direction for further action or, if necessary, a direction for a fresh inquiry by another officer, to the Director General of Police when a complainant, being dissatisfied by the outcome of, or inordinate delay in the process of departmental inquiry into his complaint of "misconduct" as defined above, by any police officer, brings such matter to the notice of the State Complaints Authority; - (5) The State Complaints Authority may lay down general guidelines for the state police to prevent misconduct on the part of police personnel; and - (6) The State Police Complaints Authority shall also oversee the functioning of the District Police Complaints Authority.

-130. Powers of the Authority
+164. Powers of the State Complaints Authority